SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Admin only.
 Mutes a user for the specified time, which is in a shortened format with any number and d/h/m/s.
 Minimum time is 30 seconds, maximum is 1 day.
 Mention the user or use User ID.
 The reason will get DM'd to the muted person.
     Example: `%tempmute @Phxenix 12h30m what an idiot`

+**%time**
+    Info: Shows the current time as a timezone aware object.
+    Aliases: currenttime

 **%unban** `<@user>`
     Info: Admin only.
 Unbans a user.
 Mention the User or use User ID.
     Example: `%unban @Phxenix`